DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-5/setup/index.md

 ## 2. Install Unity Editor

-- The Unity Hub will automatically start downloading the newest version of the Unity Editor (Unity 6.2).
-This may take some time depending on your internet speed, so do it before class!
+- Unity Hub should prompt you to install the current Unity Editor (Unity 6.2 for this course).
+Start the download as soon as possible—it can take a while.
-- If it does not, you can manually add a version by clicking on the "Installs" tab and then "Add".
+- If the download does not start automatically, open the "Installs" tab, click "Install Editor," and pick the version listed above.
+Accept the default build support modules unless your instructor specifies otherwise.

 ## 3. Create a Unity Project